Coffrann/AutomationDemo/README.md

-# Open Testing Framework with Python Playwright
+# Example Testing Framework with Pytest

 ## Introduction

 Welcome to my Open Testing Framework repository!
-This project showcases my skills and expertise in automated testing using Python and Playwright.
-Designed for technical recruiters and fellow developers, this framework demonstrates best practices, clean code, and efficient automation strategies.
+This project showcases my skills and expertise in automated testing using Pytest.
+Designed for fellow developers and QAs, this framework demonstrates best practices, clean code, and efficient automation strategies.

 ## Features